kbabuadze/deploy-agent/README.md

 go build .

 ```
-Specify IP and PORT in .env  using the same format as in .env.example
+Specify IP and PORT in .env  using the same format as in the .env.example
 or:
 ```bash
 cp .env.example .env